What are the Responsibilities of the Visiting Committee?

 The Visiting Committee serves as the impartial “eyes and ears” for the Accreditation Commission.
 Their purpose is to:

-- Observe the institution’s operations to determine whether the museum is meeting the program’s eligibility criteria and characteristics of an accreditable museum
+- Observe the institution’s operations to determine whether the museum is meeting the program’s eligibility criteria and Characteristics of Excellence

 - Consider the museum in light of Accreditation’s two core questions: